tekknolagi/tekknolagi.github.com/_posts/2021-02-11-small-objects.md

 ## Exploring further

 In this post, we made an executive decision to shrink the available integer range by one bit.
-We didn't add a fallback to heap-allocated 64-bit numbers.
+We didn't add a fallback to heap-allocated 64-bit numbers[^smi-double].
 This is an interesting extension to consider if you occasionally need some big numbers.
 Or maybe, if you need really big numbers, you could also add a fallback to heap allocated bignums!
 If you don't care at all, it's not unreasonable to decide to make your integer operations cut off at 63 bits.

+[^smi-double]: Fedor Indutny has a [great post](https://darksi.de/6.smis-and-doubles/)
+    about an optimization for JS where math has fast inline code paths for small integers but falls back to heap-allocated numbers instead.

 This post spent a decent chunk of time fitting integers into pointers.
 I chose to write about integers because it was probably the simplest way to demonstrate